 Are 'BAME' students and teachers meeting racism in teaching that isn't apparent in other professions?

 There are many questions but answers are frustratingly patchy.
 For example, we know how many 'BAME' students are entering the profession but don’t know accurately how many teachers currently define themselves as 'BAME'.
-Some researchers have estimated the total is less than 4% out of a teaching population of over 500,000.
+Some research has estimated the total is less than 4% out of a teaching population of over 500,000.

 And then there are other issues for 'BAME' teachers that need considering – like career progression, access to cpd, promotion opportunities and seniority?